This page will be updated with useful information and links to resources to support you.

 Charity Digital has collated some great information covering health and safety, resilience, planning and offering reassurance and clarity to staff.

-The Charity Digital Code website has a range of tools and resources around the Code's 7 principles which includes resources to help with digital skills development.
+The Charity Digital Code website has a range of tools and resources around the Code's seven principles, which includes resources to help with digital skills development.

-Catalyst have pulled together some great resources, covering practical advice for working from home and signposting sources of further support.
+Catalyst has also pulled together some great resources, covering practical advice for working from home and signposting sources of further support.
 The Catalyst support page will be updated regularly.

-Symptoms, which present around 14 days after coming into contact with the illness, include a cough, a high temperature and shortness of breath.
-If you experience these symptoms and become worried, call NHS 111 or go to the NHS 111 coronavirus advice website.
+Symptoms, which present around 14 days after coming into contact with the illness, include a cough, a high temperature and shortness of breath among others, and our understanding of symptoms continues to evolve over time.
+If you experience any of these symptoms or become worried you may have contracted Covid-19, call NHS 111 or go to the NHS 111 coronavirus advice website.
 Do not go to your GP or visit other healthcare environments.

 Full Fact has generated a fact check page to help dispel any false information about the virus.

 Wash your hands often with soap and water for at least 20 seconds (as long as it takes to sing Happy Birthday twice over) or use an alcohol-based hand sanitiser, particularly after using public transport.
 Maintain two-metres distance between individuals if at all possible, and wear a face covering in public places.